 Everything You Need to Know About Peaches

-Peaches are reminiscent of summer no matter what time of the year you enjoy them!
-Their unique fuzzy skin and soft sweet flesh distinguish them from their relative – nectarines.
+Peaches are reminiscent of summer no matter what time of the year you enjoy them.
+Their unique, fuzzy skin and soft, sweet flesh distinguishes them from their cousin, the nectarine.

 Peaches are often seen in crisps, cobblers and pies, but remember that peaches are delicious in more than just dessert recipes.
 Try tossing them in a salad for a lovely addition of colour, taste and texture.
-You could also try them lightly grilled or add them to your favourite barbecue sauce.
+You can also enjoy them lightly grilled or blended into your favourite barbecue sauce.

-There are two main types of peaches: freestone and clingstone.
+There are two main types of peaches available today: Semi-freestone and Freestone.

-Freestone peaches will have a stone or pit that will easily fall from the fruit, and are usually the ones you’ll find at your grocery store or farmer’s market.
+- Freestone peaches will have a stone or pit that will easily fall from the fruit, and are usually the ones you’ll find at your grocery store or farmer’s market.
+They are available from Ontario from mid-August to the end of September.
+These are a great choice for eating out of hand and for preserving.

 Clingstone peaches, as their name indicates, have pits that cling to the fruit.
-These are often used for commercial purposes such as canned peaches and jams.
+These are not usually available at retail and are more often used for commercial purposes such as canned peaches and jams.

-To ripen peaches, place them in a paper bag that has a few holes poked into it.
-Leave them on your kitchen counter (at room temperature) for a few days.
+Don’t be afraid to buy peaches that are firm.
+To ripen peaches, place them in loosely closed paper bag.
+Leave them on your kitchen counter (at room temperature and out of direct sunlight) for a few days.
 If you really want to speed up the process, add an apple to the bag.
+Don’t use a plastic bag as this will trap moisture and can cause premature decay.

 To Freeze Peaches, peel and pit them, then cut into slices or cubes.
 Make a simple sugar syrup and submerge them in a plastic container.
 Alternatively, add some orange juice to keep them from drying out.
 Pack tightly into plastic containers, leaving 1-inch (2.5-cm) air space at top.
 Top with a crumpled sheet of wax paper and seal tightly.
 Frozen peaches can be stored for one year.
 Watch this fun segment featuring Mairlyn Smith.